 What or who inspired you to become an author?

-What’s the best book you’ve ever read?
+What’s on your top 5 list for the best books you’ve ever read?

 Say you’re the host of a literary talk show.
 Who would be your first guest?
-What would you want to ask?
+What would you want to ask

 What’s your favorite thing about writing?